AviramNetanel/FindingPlanesAR/README.md

 ## Tips

 - Move the device slowly at first so tracking and mapping can stabilize.
-- If performance or memory warnings mention **retained `ARFrame`** objects, avoid holding frames across async work; sample and copy only what you need from each frame.

 ## License

 No license file is included in this repository by default.
-Add one if you plan to distribute the project.
+Please contact me if you wish to use this code for distribution.